OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

     }
     ```

-1. Add the following statements to the top of the **FileHelpers.cs** file.

-    ```cs
-    using Microsoft.Bot.Builder.Dialogs;
-    using Microsoft.Bot.Connector;
-    using Microsoft.Bot.Connector.Teams.Models;
-    using Newtonsoft.Json.Linq;
-    using System.Collections.Generic;
-    using System.Net.Http;
-    using System.Threading.Tasks;
-    ```

-1. Press **F5** to compile, create the package and start the debugger.
+1. In Visual Studio, press **F5** to compile, create the package and start the debugger.
 Since the manifest file has changed, the app must be re-uploaded to Microsoft Teams.
 1. In a private chat with the bot, the message compose area now includes the attachment icon.
 Selecting the icon presents a context menu with the supported choices for the source of the file.

     ![Screenshot of the Microsoft Teams message compose control with the attachment icon highlighted](Images/Exercise1-15.png)

-1. Continue to select and upload a file.
+1. Continue to select and upload a text file.
 You must select the send button after the file is uploaded.

 1. In a private chat with the bot, issue the command `resume john smith`.
 The bot will respond with a **FileConsent** card.
 The bot can only send files when consent is granted by the user.

 1. Once consent is granted, the bot can upload the file to the OneDrive of the user.
 The bot will display a `FileInfo` card, enabling the user to view the file.

     ![Screenshot of the bot conversation displaying sent and received files.](Images/Exercise1-16.png)

+1. In **Visual Studio 2017**, stop the application.

 <a name="exercise2"></a>